Controller Tester

 • ✗ Can't test — OS-reserved: the Guide / Xbox / PS / Home button, the Share / Capture button, and the pairing button.
 The browser's Gamepad API never receives them — the operating system swallows the input.
 A dimmed button here is normal, not a fault.

-• ✗ Vibration: rumble works on Windows; on macOS / Safari / Firefox the browser silently does nothing.
+• ✗ Vibration: whether a browser can rumble your pad depends on the controller as much as the system — we've had one Mac buzz a DualShock 4 and ignore an Xbox pad.
 We never fake a "motor OK" — we only confirm a motor responds where the browser allows it (a later test).

 • ✗ Drift limits: we read your stick's current resting offset.
 We can't predict future failure, and a stick held off-center will read like drift — so let go of the sticks before running the test.